charlesrollin/tiny_search_engine/README.md

 However, posting lists do not have an homogeneous size (long-tail phenomenon) and their size directly depends on the size of the collection!
 Hence the simplicity of the current queues does not allow a "true" scalability.
 To fix this, one would check the size of each posting list before loading it in memory and would express the capacity of the queues as an amount of bytes.
 This approach works until even a single posting list is too big to fit in memory.

 Currently the `positions` map allows an easy computation of the size of posting lists.
-However, implementing the size checking in Python's queues would require extra work that is out of the scope of the exercise (from my humble opinion).
+However, implementing the size checking in Python's queues would require extra work that is out of the scope of the exercise (from the author's humble opinion).

 ***